Detailed information on the analysis by crop is available for:

 - Millet.
 Please check the sub-Saharan Africa millet page

-Description of cropping systems, climate, and soils in Zambia (by dr. R. Chikowo)
+Description of agriculture, climate, and soils in Mali (by Dr. M. Kouressy)

 Mali is one of the largest countries in West Africa.
 It is located between 10° to 25° north latitude and landlocked.
 Its population was 14.5 million people with a growth rate of 3.6% in 2009.
 Considered the breadbasket of West Africa, Mali is divided into four climatic zones along the north-south gradient:

 - Sahara climate in the north, occupies 2/3 of the country, with rainfall from 50 to 250 mm per year.
 Alluvial floodplains eolian sand dunes cover the landscape.
 Clay soils are more or less sodic and sterile and traversed by starving herds (Bertrand & Gigou, 2000).
 These soils have been extensively described by the PIRT project in 1983.
 The economy is essentially based on nomadic-grazing.
 Farmers grow very early maturing millet and water receding and pond sorghum in a "Acacia albida agro system."

 - The Sahelian climate (center of the country) has average annual rainfall from 400-600 mm.

 - The Soudanian climate (South of the country) has average annual rainfall from 700-900 mm.

 - In the far South of the country is a zone with the Soudano-Guinean climate with rainfall from 1000 -1200 mm.